Rish-10/shopping-list/README.md

 This is completely public and open.
 Feel free to try it out!

-Check out the steps below on how to add it to your homescreen (for iOS users) and try it that out too.
+There are steps below on how to add it to your homescreen (for iOS users), so feel free to try that out too.

-It gives a different experience to the website, without the tabs or urls, becoming its own mobile app.
+It gives a different experience to the website, without the tabs or url section, becoming its own mobile app.

 As always, let me know any feedback you have.